mikesabat/podstars/README.md

  When we add an episode to a star, remove it from potential episode list.
  Change Star_id and podcast_id from Star - Episode list/show page.
   - Download Audio for episode and put it in player on the site.

-  - Shorten the Episode description in the view, with the ability to "Show More..." check .truncate() ** We cannot link directly to an episode in itunes.
+** We cannot link directly to an episode in itunes.
 It will just link to the page.
  -- Can we find a way to link directly.
  -- Can we put a player on the site?